|site search by freefind||advanced|

 - National Council for Social Studies Notable Social Studies Children's Book

 Below is a sample spread from inside this book.
-I'm afraid our little, poorly copied version does not do the actual illustration justice, but it should give you an idea of the spectacular illustrations in this book as well as giving you a general idea of how much text there is on each page.
+I'm afraid our little versions don't do the actual illustration justice, but it should give you an idea of the spectacular illustrations in this book as well as giving you a general idea of how much text there is on each page.